-Granny taught me the first step to cooking pinto beans is too look them-which just means to look through the beans and see if there are any bad one-or any little rocks like the ones in my hand above.
-Sometimes I find stuff when I look the beans-other times I don’t find anything but beans.
+Granny taught me the first step to cooking pinto beans is too look them, which just means to look through the beans and see if there are any bad ones or any little rocks like the ones in my hand.
+Sometimes I find stuff when I look the beans other times I don’t find anything but beans.

 Next-rinse the beans off a few times.

 The beans need to be soaked before you cook them.
-The easiest way to do it-is too put them in a bowl, cover with water and let them sit overnight-and that’s the method I use.
-You can see in the photo above-after a night of soaking the beans plump up. (drain water before cooking)
+The easiest way to do it is too put them in a bowl, cover with water and let them sit overnight.
+That’s the method I use.
+After a night of soaking the beans plump up. (drain water before cooking)

 The other method of soaking is good for those days when you’re in a rush or you forgot to soak the beans the day before.
-Place the ‘looked’ beans in a pot and cover with water-bring the water to a boil and let boil for 2 to 3 minutes.
-Remove pot from heat-put lid on-and let the beans sit for an hour.
+Place the ‘looked’ beans in a pot and cover with water, bring the water to a boil, and let boil for two to three minutes.
+Remove pot from heat, put lid on, and let beans sit for an hour.
 Drain beans before cooking.

-- Put beans in a large stock pot and cover with water-cook on top of stove.
+- Put beans in a large stock pot and cover with water and cook on top of stove.
 This is the method The Deer Hunter likes-he’s anti-crock pot.
-The beans cook up great-but you have to keep an eye on the amount of water in the pot and make sure it doesn’t cook out.
+The beans cook up great, but you have to keep an eye on the amount of water in the pot and make sure it doesn’t cook out.
 The beans take several hours to cook.

-After you decide which method to use-you need to decide how to season the beans.
+After you decide which method to use you need to decide how to season the beans.
 I like to use a chunk of ham.
-During the year if we have a ham-I save every little piece that isn’t eaten and freeze them.
+When we have a ham I save every little piece that isn’t eaten and freeze it.
 Then when I need a piece for a pot of beans I have it.
 Some folks add a piece or two of fatback/streaked meat.
 Others add a little cooking oil.
-Salt and pepper to taste-keeping in mind the salt content of the meat-if you use meat.
+Salt and pepper to taste keeping in mind the salt content of the meat-if you use meat.

-If you cook a bag of beans-it makes a lot of beans.
-I usually cook the whole bag-we eat them for at least 2 nights-and I freeze the rest for one of those busy days when I don’t have time to cook.
+If you cook a bag of beans it makes a lot of beans.
+I usually cook the whole bag.
+We eat them for at least two nights and I freeze the rest for one of those busy days when I don’t have time to cook.
 I can warm up the frozen beans and add the rest of our favorites pretty quickly.

-Other times-I’ll freeze the leftover beans in smaller quantities-so The Deer Hunter can add them to his Deer Chili.
+Sometimes I’ll freeze the leftover beans in smaller quantities so we can add them to chili or soup.

-p.s Everyone has their favorite way to eat pinto beans-you can see I like mine mixed up with crumbled cornbread.
+p.s.
+Everyone has their favorite way to eat pinto beans.
+I like mine mixed up with crumbled cornbread.
 The strangest way I ever seen someone eat theirs-they mixed mayonnaise with their pinto beans.